APCSPrinciples/LED_SOS/README.md

 ### Step 7: Submit the finished program
 Have your teacher or a TA verify that you have a working program.
 Then, submit your finished program by uploading the `SOSblink.sb` file to Google classroom.
 You should be able to find it in *My Documents | Scratch Projects* as shown below.
 ![](SOSblink7.png)
-If you worked with a partner, each partner should submit a copy of the finished program to Google classroom.   **Don't take your circuit apart just yet, we are going to use the same circuit in the next assignment.**
+If you worked with a partner, each partner should submit a copy of the finished program to Google classroom.